-The directors are responsible for the other information, which comprises the directors' report and the Statement on Internal Financial Control.
+The association's Board is responsible for the other information, which comprises the Board's Annual Report and the Statement on Internal Financial Control.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.